The-Pied-Piper/B-Cache/README.md

 ```
 npm run test
 ```
-Once the tests run you will get an annoying error about missing tslint. we use this to test compliance with the style guide. to fix the message read on.
+Once the tests run you will get an annoying error about missing tslint.
+We use this to test compliance with the style guide.
+To fix the message read on.

 ### Coding style tests